 - Bathing Suits: Being that Sedona gets very warm in the summer months you’ll want to always be prepared by bringing bathing suits.
-I always find quality suits that last for a few seasons at aerie, revolve, amazon, and cupshe.
+I always find quality suits that last for a few seasons at aerie, revolve, and Summersalt.

 - Sunscreen: Being that you’ll mostly be outdoors, you’ll want to be prepared to protect that skin of yours.
 This sunscreen brush is a life-saver since you can re-apply it so easily.